2

 ABOUT ROSE HEATING & AIR CONDITIONING

-We are a third-generation, family-owned, and award-winning business that treats both our employees and customers like part of the family.
+We are a third-generation, family-owned, and award-winning business that treats both our employees and customers as part of the family.
 Founded in 1962, with the sole aim of providing exceptional customer service at an affordable price, we have become a reputable residential and light commercial heating and cooling company, earning multiple awards along the way, including the prestigious North American Dealer of the Year Award" now ranking Rose Heating and Air Conditioning, Inc. as the #1 HVAC dealer in North America out of over 50,000!

 In order to get the job right every time and on time, we aim to hire and retain the best of the best.
-This is why we provide our team top pay, great benefits, and winning company culture.
+This is why we provide our team top pay, great benefits, and a winning company culture.

 • Have own basic hand tools